Test Complete

 Dual rescuer CPR is more effective than single rescuer CPR as it allows for more consistent and effective chest compressions and ventilation.
 The second rescuer can help with tasks such as activating the emergency response system, obtaining the AED and first aid kit, and alternating every 2 minutes in performing high-quality chest compressions.
 Communication is key in dual rescuer CPR, and it is important to assign responsibilities and stick with them to optimize patient survival.

-The compression-to-breath ratio remains 30:2 for all adult CPR, regardless of whether there is one or two rescuers present.
+The compression-to-breath ratio remains 30:2 for all adult CPR, regardless of whether one or two rescuers are present.
 The second rescuer may assist with ventilation by providing bag valve mask ventilation while the primary rescuer performs chest compressions.
-The second rescuer can also help with maintaining the airway and positioning the patient.
+The second rescuer can also help maintain the airway and position the patient.

 Be sure to assign responsibilities and stick with them.
 Communication is key here.
 No one wins a prize for being a "better rescuer."
 Someone's life depends on you working together as a TEAM.